mentat-collective/sicm-scheme-exercises/PUBLISHING.md

 up and down tuples.
 (Without this change, MathJax and XDVI will be able to handle rendering no problem, but LaTeX itself will choke.)

+## Embedding Gifs

+If you do this on Dropbox, you need to:

+- Get the link!
+- add `?dl=1` to the end of the URL

+Then the image will embed properly.

 ## Debugging

 If you use `org-journal`, you may have to modify `org-journal-is-journal` to be